What is Time Division Multiplexing (TDM)?

 What Is Time Division Multiplexing?

-Time Division Multiplexing (TDM) is a technique used in telecommunications to transmit multiple signals or data streams over a single communication channel.
+Time division multiplexing (TDM) is a technique used in telecommunications to transmit multiple signals or data streams over a single communication channel.
 It operates by dividing the available transmission time on the channel into fixed-duration time slots and allocating each time slot to a specific signal or data stream.

 In a TDM system, the channel's bandwidth is divided into discrete time intervals, typically of equal duration, referred to as time slots.
 Each time slot corresponds to a fraction of the channel's capacity.
 Signals from different sources are then interleaved sequentially, with each signal being transmitted during its assigned time slot.
 This interleaving process occurs rapidly, allowing multiple signals to share the channel efficiently without interference.